Have a plan...and take advantage of it

 For most of us, the benefit of an investment plan lies not in the development of a highly sophisticated asset allocation, but in a basic set of principles that we set out and then use over the following months and years to manage our risk tolerance and return expectations - and also as triggers to invest, or to sell, when markets move.
 As you read this, you are probably immediately thinking 'I don't know what an asset allocation is', or 'I don't know what my asset allocation should be'.

-Put simply, your investment plan requires two things - first, a simple target asset allocation (the blend of assets which attempts to balance risk and reward, driven by your own risk appetite, goals and time frame) and second, some simple rules on how to get to it.
+Put simply, your investment management plan requires two things - first, a simple target asset allocation (the blend of assets which attempts to balance risk and reward, driven by your own risk appetite, goals and time frame) and second, some simple rules on how to get to it.
 The plan is there to keep you honest and to be used as a benchmark when you look periodically at your portfolio and wonder what, if anything, you should be doing.

 More important was our discussion on how to get there.